Youth Outdoor Career & Leadership Summit

 What is Youth Outdoor Career Leadership Summit?

 "YOCLS" is a hands-on, 4-day workshop with guest speakers that aims to improve leadership & career skills in youth.
 Held on the OSU Campus, explore outdoor careers, connect with youth internships, jobs, and education opportunities across Oregon!
-This summer, the OSU Extension Outdoor School program, in collaboration with KidSpirit, Juntos/Open Campus, 4-H and SeaGrant, will be hosting the first annual Youth Outdoor Career & Leadership Summit!
+This summer, the OSU Extension Outdoor School program, in collaboration with KidSpirit, Juntos/Open Campus, 4-H and SeaGrant, will be hosting the second annual Youth Outdoor Career & Leadership Summit!

 This 4-day event will bring together 50 youth aged 14-18 from across Oregon in an engaging summit featuring leadership and skill workshops, outdoor career exploration, and the opportunity to connect with peers and mentors from OSU extension youth-serving programs and beyond.